 Just like in Philip K. Dick’s “The Minority Report” novel, transaction monitoring, among other things, uses predictive mechanisms to detect and prevent crime before it happens by uncovering “red flags” in the past transactions and analysing the patterns in customer data.
-Unlike in the dystopian universe, Salv uses dynamic rules-based transaction monitoring with multiple conditions to identify bad behaviour and minimise risks to your business.
+Unlike in the dystopian universe, Salv incorporates multiple conditions to identify bad behaviour and minimise risks to your business.
+We utilise both rules-based and risk-based approaches in transaction monitoring, including comprehensive rules that cover all risks specific to each industry and individual business.

 Before we go any further, let’s cover the basics of transaction monitoring.